emilioziniades/dotfiles/README.md

 ```

 Unfortunately, home-manager cannot handle system level configuration such as setting the default shell for users, as this requires root privileges.
 As a result,
-it is necessary to set `zsh` to the default shell manually.
+it is necessary to set the nix-installed `zsh` to the default shell manually.

 ```
 command -v zsh | sudo tee -a /etc/shells